ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

   - In this project, they will also develop the building models

 ### Small brain storm session
 - The outcome of WP3:
   - An elaborate framework of what would ideally be included in the DESTEST
   - Multiple sets of real models + an elaborate description of these models
      - You are able to model exactly the same model in your modelling environment
      - You are able to get a model and test e.g. the performance of your substation against the average
    - Document evolvement of the DESTEST as well (easy if you want to start modelling in Modelica)
 - Different energy carriers: district heating, district cooling, smart grids (electrical networks), gas networks,
 - Control?
 - Scale?
   - Different models for different scales (high-order model > low-order model > load profiles)
 - Time horizon: do we need to simulate the whole year? (most of us are convinced that we do)
+- Possible interactions within IBPSA Project 1
+  - **WP 1.1 Library**
+    - Substation modelling: help defining list of typical configurations and their implementation
+    - Check new fluid model implementation (see paper Dirk Zimmer using inertial pressure and mass flow state)
+    - Debugging of network model regarding solver tolerance
+  - **WP 1.2 BOP-TEST**
+    - DESTEST could be one of the reference cases for BOP-TEST
+    - Interest in developing control methods for thermal networks
+  - **WP 2.2 Urban modelling**
+    - Interaction to translate GIS into Urban Energy Models
+    - Define neighbourhood archetypes

 ## Breakout session 2-3

 All participants join other sessions

 ### WP 1.1
 Alessandro, Bram, Konstantin, Michael
+- Discuss new fluid port implementation according to paper Dirk Zimmer
+  - Able to break algebraic loops
+  - Problem is that current implementation still not robust, and Dynasim not easy to convince to do something about it, while new implementation has shown applicability in aircraft modelling
+  - Filip not sure if this is the way to go; problem is shifted from Newton solver to integrator, but not removed.
+Is it worth the time and the non-backwards-compatibility?
+  - Try to add this to base-models of fluid resistance components
+- Short discussion of problem regarding influence of tolerance on network modelling results
+  - Need to isolate problem better
+    - = Make unit test for pipe that can be run at different tolerances
+- Short discussion on implementation of ASHRAE control templates

 ### WP 1.2
 Felix, ...